seetadev/Storacha-Solana-SDK/README.md

 When you're done, clone this [sample repo](https://github.com/kaf-lamed-beyt/sto-sol) to basically test that you can make a deposit.
 The backend server has to be running locally for this to work.
 Please ensure that is right.

+You can also the test the sdk locally without publishing it by cloning this [react-example](https://github.com/HarshS1611/Storacha-Solana-SDK-Example) to test the desposit.
+Follow the setup instructions to link the sdk with the project.

 ## Side Notes

 - **Program IDL:**